tomjlw/Smart-T-Sensor/Python/Readme.md

      * External Python script
        * Input: list of survey file path
-       * Output: raw data that will be later processed by Matlab script
+       * Output: raw data in correct format that will be later processed by Matlab script